ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 |T|
 $$
- can be one in either naive(e.g. grid search) way, but it's hard to find the optimal level in such way.
-Therefore, cost complexity pruning, which is a more rigorous way of doing the thing, is often more helpful.The algorithm prunes a tree by using penalized loss function
+ can be done in a naive(e.g. grid search) way, but it's hard to find the optimal value.
+Therefore, cost complexity pruning, which is a more rigorous way of optimizing hyperparameters, is often more helpful.
+The algorithm prunes a tree by using penalized loss function

 $$
 R_{\alpha}(T)=R(T)+\alpha |T|